Mofarrell1967/Application-Manager/README.md

 The site was tested on multiple browsers

+* Google Chrome,
+* MS Internet Explorer,
+* MS Edge,
+* Mozilla Firefox,
-Google Chrome, MS Internet Explorer, MS Edge, Mozilla Firefox, and Safari (Note: the testing on Safari was more limited than the testing on alternative browsers due to the unavailabilty and non-use of Apple devices within the company).
+* Safari (Note: the testing on Safari was more limited than the testing on alternative browsers due to the unavailabilty and non-use of Apple devices within the company).

 The site was also tested on different devices.

+* Desktop,
+* Laptop,
-Desktop, Laptop, Android Tablet (10 inch), Samsung Galaxy S7 & S10+, iPhone & Ipad (Note the testing on Apple products was more limited than the testing on alternative devices due to the unavailabilty and non-use of Apple devices within the company).
+* Android Tablet (10 inch),
+* Samsung Galaxy S7 & S10+,
+* iPhone & Ipad (Note the testing on Apple products was more limited than the testing on alternative devices due to the unavailabilty and non-use of Apple devices within the company).

  ________________________________________________________